-- 5.1 If a parking facility has also been made available to the tenant, this is exclusively intended to be used as a parking space for parking motor vehicles.
-The tenant is not permitted to use the parking facility for another purpose without the prior written permission of the landlord. - 5.2 The tenant is obliged to use the parking facility properly and only in accordance with the destination.
-Commercial exploitation of the parking facility in any form is not permitted.

-- 5.3 It is prohibited to park a vehicle outside the designated parking spaces. - 5.4 A vehicle may not be parked in/on the parking facility for more than four consecutive weeks without the landlord's prior written permission. - 5.5 The tenant must always have his parked vehicle sufficiently locked. - 5.6 The tenant is not allowed to: - a. to keep environmentally hazardous, stench-spreading, flammable or explosive items in, on or near the parking facility; - b. to lease, sublease or use the parking facility in whole or in part to third parties; - c. to conduct a business or trade in business in or on the parking facility; - d. pollute the parking facility by depositing waste or by spilling liquids, including oil.
+- 5.1 If a parking facility has also been made available to the Tenant, this is exclusively intended to be used as a parking space for parking motor vehicles.
+The Tenant is not permitted to use the parking facility for another purpose without the prior written permission of the Landlord. - 5.2 The Tenant is obliged to use the parking facility properly and only in accordance with the intended use.
+Commercial exploitation of the parking facility in any form is not permitted. - 5.3 It is prohibited to park a vehicle outside the designated parking spaces. - 5.4 A vehicle may not be parked in/on the parking facility for more than four consecutive weeks without the Landlord's prior written permission. - 5.5 The Tenant must always have his parked vehicle sufficiently locked. - 5.6 The Tenant is not allowed to: - a. keep environmentally hazardous, stench-spreading, flammable or explosive items in, on or near the parking facility; - b. lease, sublease or use the parking facility in whole or in part by third parties; - c. conduct a business or trade in business in or on the parking facility; - d. pollute the parking facility by depositing waste or by spilling liquids, including oil.

-6 Maintenance obligation of the tenant
+6 Maintenance obligation of the Tenant

-- 6.1 The tenant is obliged to carry out minor repairs at his expense as referred to in section 7:217 of the Dutch Civil Code and the Dutch Minor Repairs Decree, including daily and preventive maintenance, also if such repairs have become necessary due to a cause through no fault of the tenant whatsoever. - 6.2 The landlord is authorised to carry out any relevant work (or have it carried out) at the tenant's expense in the case where the latter fails to comply with his maintenance and/or repair obligation or fails to comply properly with it.
-The landlord is not obliged to do so.
-If the work to be performed at the tenant's expense cannot be postponed, the landlord will be authorised to carry it out (or have it carried out) forthwith at the expense of the tenant.
-Article 7.6 applies mutatis mutandis. - 6.3 All work to be performed by the tenant shall be carried out in a competent manner.
-In this respect, the tenant shall observe any rules made by the government and/or the landlord.
+- 6.1 The Tenant is obliged to carry out minor repairs at his expense as referred to in section 7:217 of the Dutch Civil Code and the Dutch Minor Repairs Decree, including daily and preventive maintenance, including if such repairs have become necessary due to a cause through no fault of the Tenant whatsoever. - The Landlord is authorised to carry out any relevant work (or have it carried out) at the Tenant's expense in the case where the latter fails to comply with his maintenance and/or repair obligation or fails to comply properly with it.
+The Landlord is not obliged to do so.
+If the work to be performed at the Tenant's expense cannot be postponed, the Landlord will be authorised to carry it out (or have it carried out) immediately at the expense of the Tenant.
+Article 7.6 applies mutatis mutandis. - 6.3 All work to be performed by the Tenant shall be carried out in a competent manner.
+In this respect, the Tenant shall observe any reasonable rules made by the government and/or the Landlord.

-7 Maintenance obligation of the landlord
+7 Maintenance obligation of the Landlord